3liz/lizmap-import-module/README.md

 ![sub-dock interface](media/import_check_table.jpg)

+Depending on the configured type of import (insert, upsert or update), the behaviour will vary:

-If some records contained in the CSV files are **duplicates** of some target layers records (in the PostgreSQL table), the whole import will be **canceled** by default.
-A list of the **duplicated records identifiers** will be displayed.
+* For the type `insert`, if some records contained in the CSV files are **duplicates** of some target layers records (in the PostgreSQL table), the whole import will be **canceled** by default.
+A list of the **duplicated records ID** will be displayed.

-If the user checks the `Update conflicting data` checkbox, the data from the CSV file which are in conflicts will be used to **update** the table data with the new values instead of inserting new objects.
+* If the import type is configured as `upsert`, the data from the CSV file which are in conflicts will be used to **update** the table data with the new values instead of inserting new objects.
+The data not already present in the table will stil be insert from the CSV to the table.
   Conflicts are detected thanks to the list of fields configured to check for duplicates.
-These fields are defined in the column `duplicate_check_fields` of the configuration table (see below).
+  These fields are defined in the column `duplicate_check_fields` of the configuration table (see below)

+* If the import type is configured as `update`, data will be updated based on the field configured in the `unique_id_field` parameter (see below)

 ![sub-dock interface](media/import_duplicate_table.jpg)